claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-inception.md

 	- Get them to turn off all background software and apps.
 	- Get them to close down other browser tabs.
 For instance anecdotally, google docs can use up bandwidth as they sync.
 	- Get them to log out and then log back in again, or even restart their computer.
+	- Get them to check whether they've left a connection open to a VPN.
 - If there are sound issues:
 	- Encourage people to get hold of a headset with mic.
 This can get rid of echoes, for instance.
 	- Make sure people have their mics at about chin level - not too close to their mouth but not too far away.